Grow Your Medical Or Healthcare Business Online With WordPress

 - Checklists for pre or post treatment

-- Health checklists and charts for specific systems
+- Health checklists and charts for specific medical conditions

-- Dental checklists – e.g. first visit, oral hygiene program, cosmetic dentistry, etc.
+- Dental checklists – e.g. first visit, active maintenance program, cosmetic dentistry, etc.

-- General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different stages of development, etc.)
+- General charts & infographics (e.g. acidity level of different foods, the importance of sleep at different stages of development, etc.)

-Providing useful tools and applications on your website can help increase visitor engagement and add value to potential clients.
-Calculators, for example are great tools you can add to your website.
-Others could include things like nutritional tools, and even recipes.
+Providing useful tools and applications on your site is a great way to increase visitor engagement and significantly add value to potential clients.
+Calculators, for example are great tools to add to your website.
+Others would include things like diagnostic tools, and even recipes.

-In the next section, we will look at a several WordPress plugins you can add to your medical or health-related site that can also help improve seo, improve user engagement and generate more traffic to your business.
+In part 2, we will be discussing a number of WordPress-based tools you can add to your medical website that improve search engine optimization, increase user engagement and drive more traffic to your business.